Bob Aspromonte: Houston Colt .45s/Astros (1962–1968)

+Out 51 home runs Aspromonte hit for Houston, six were grand slams.
+This remained a team record until July 25, 2011, when surpassed by Carlos Lee.
+(Note: On April 9, 2004, Jeff Bagwell had tied Aspromnote's then-club record with his sixth career grand slam.)

 Latter years (1968–1971)

 He was traded to the Atlanta Braves on December 4 for Marty Martinez, where he would play as a backup third baseman or utilityman.
 He played in 82 games while batting .253/.304/.348 with 24 RBIs while striking out 19 times and walking 13 times.
 In the ninth inning in the last regular season game against Cincinnati, with 47-year-old Hoyt Wilhelm pitching, he threw out the last runner of the game on a tough play from shortstop to win by one as the Braves clinched the 1969 National League West.
 Aspromonte reached the postseason for the only time in his career with the 1969 National League Championship Series, where he went 0-for-3 as the Braves lost to the New York Mets in a three-game sweep.
 He played 62 games for the Braves in 1970, batting .213/.282/.236 with 13 strikeouts and walks each.
 On April 21, he garnered the 1,000th hit of his career while batting against Gary Nolan in the second inning on a single in Atlanta.
 On December 1, he was traded from the Braves to the New York Mets for Ron Herbel.
 He started 93 games at third base for the 1971 Mets, twice as many as former regular Wayne Garrett.
 He played 104 games in total while batting .225/.285/.301 with 77 hits and 33 RBIs with 29 walks and 25 strikeouts (just the second time that he would finish with more walks than strikeouts in a season).
 In his final game, the last Brooklyn Dodger to play in the major leagues went hitless in three at bats, with an RBI, against the Cardinals' Steve Carlton at Shea Stadium.